-- 4. When the sensor detects the vapor emitted from the food, the display switches over to the remaining cooking time and the timer counts down to zero. - At this time, the door may be opened to stir, turn, or season food. - 5.
+- 4. When the sensor detects the vapor emitted from the food, the display switches over to the remaining cooking time and the timer counts down to zero. - At this time, the door may be opened to stir, turn or season food. - When the timer reaches zero, an audible signal sounds.
+The shut-off relay and cook relay are de-energized and the power transformer, oven lamp, etc. are turned off. - 6.
+Opening the door or touching the STOP/CLEAR pad, the time of the day will reappear on the display and the oven will revert to an OFF condition.
 When the timer reaches zero, an audible signal sounds.
-The shut-off relay and cook relay are de-energized and the power transformer, oven lamp, etc. are turned off. - Opening the door or touching the STOP/CLEAR pad, the time of day will reappear on the display and the oven will revert to an OFF condition.